 In just the same way you would probably think twice about booking a staff party on a Sunday as it is the Christian day of rest, so too should you consider the implications for your workforce who observe a different day of rest.

 Once you know these restrictions, be sensitive – and sensible – about how you meet them.
-Ensure foods are clearly labelled, don’t mix different foods together and don’t assume that seemingly innocuous foods like cheese, crisps and cakes will automatically be vegetarian.
+Ensure foods are clearly labelled, don’t mix different foods together, and don’t assume that seemingly innocuous foods like cheese, crisps and cakes will automatically be vegetarian.

 If you don’t already understand the cultural mix of your employees, take the time to do so before you cause bad feeling by making assumptions!
 You will usually find most people are happy to help others understand more about their religion.
-Especially when that desire it clearly comes from the wish to meet different needs.
+Especially when that desire clearly comes from the wish to meet different needs.

 If you have a diverse workforce, why not use that as a reason to branch out and do something different.
-There are ever-increasing reasons why a ‘traditional’ staff booze-up is becoming less popular than it once was.
+There are ever-increasing reasons why a ‘traditional’ staff booze-up is becoming less prevalent than it once was.
 All of which are of equal value and importance.

 Options for teambuilding days grow year on year.

 What about taking the team outdoors to try a new activity – abseiling, white water rafting, paintballing or similar?

 Or maybe your team would prefer something a little less gung-ho, a cookery course or visiting one of the growing numbers of ‘escape room’ activities?

 Of course, you may find that people aren’t overly keen to give up time of their own to spend with colleagues.
 And not too many businesses can afford the luxury of giving their staff a whole or half day off.